 2018-2019 Brandon Day (B.S., U. of Oklahoma)

 Brandon joined the lab in fall 2018, and he conducted Independent Study, in collaboration with Matt Wersebe.
 He examined salinity tolerance differences among Daphnia pulicaria clones isolated from Minnesota lakes.
-(Currently, Brandon is taking a “gap” year, as he prepares for medical school.)
+(Currently, Brandon has applied for the Environmental Law program – U. of Texas at San Antonio.)

 2017-2019 Ritu Kulkarni (B.S.
 Honors – U. of Oklahoma)